aahmadf123/ml_automation/dags/UNIFIED_PIPELINE_README.md

 The unified pipeline follows a logical ML workflow with these primary stages:

 1. **Data Ingestion** - Downloads data from the S3 bucket (`grange-seniordesign-bucket`)
-2. **Data Processing** - Applies preprocessing and feature engineering
+2. **Data Processing** - Applies preprocessing and optional feature engineering
 3. **Data Validation** - Performs schema validation and data quality checks in parallel
 4. **Model Training** - Trains multiple models (can be run in parallel)
 5. **Model Explainability** - Generates explanations for the trained models